How to Work from Home Effectively

 - For remote team communication and collaboration.
 Slack, Microsoft Teams, essentially, Skype for Business and myriad apps for small team real-time chatting provide a good choice of technologies for communication in the workplace and from home.
 Each tool has its own perks and strengths, majority enable screen sharing.
 When default screen sharing is not enough, you can use TeamViewer or similar tools for remote desktop management.
 For video conferencing, tools like Zoom and Fuze are indispensable, even when we are talking about large teams.
 And if you are looking for a more immersive experience, you may consider telepresence devices like Meeting Owl or Double that make virtual participation of team members as close to a physical presence at the office as possible.
 Apart from traditional apps and web systems, wearables and other connected tools become more and more useful for remote collaboration and communication.
 We are talking about VR headsets, AR glasses and innovative earbuds like Acouva that enable seamless multilingual communication in companion apps.

 - Team and project management.
 Different types of team management tools vary in functionality, user experience, even industry-focus.
 Trello is, probably, one of the easiest drag-and-drop tools for small team management.
 There’re also all-inclusive Basecamp, Monday and Teamwork that can be adjusted to different types of teams and various projects and processes.
 Atlassian JIRA is one of the most popular tools for managing teams and projects in software development.
 Another group of tools in this section are designed for time tracking specifically.
 Here you will find a manager-grade Timely and a friendly Toggl that basically works as an advanced timer with a bunch of performance reports.
+Some companies have to integrate a custom document management system of some sort to manage administrative work.

 - Focus and productivity.
-These work from home software solutions are a different group of tools because they are mostly focused on individuals rather than teams.
+These work-from-home software solutions are a different group of tools because they are mostly focused on individuals rather than teams.
 These tools help cut out distractions by blocking unnecessary apps and websites, muting mobile phones and popping up emails, setting up daily goals and timers.
 These simple actions help people better focus on tasks, build up efficient routines working from home and boost productivity.
 Among these tools are Serene macOS app, Chrome extension StayFocused and open-source SelfControl.

 Building Technology to Work From Home with Digiteum